ecshreve/sitedev/overview/_posts/2023-11-01-terraform.md

 ---
 layout: post
-title: Terraform Overview
+title: Terraform
-permalink: /overview/terraform/
 tags: terraform overview devops lab coder proxmox
 ---

-{{ site.data.tooldef.terraform.brief }}
+{{ site.data.tools.terraform.brief }}
-{{ site.data.tooldef.terraform.work }}
+{{ site.data.tools.terraform.work }}

 >Terraform is an infrastructure as code tool that lets you build, change, and version infrastructure safely and efficiently.
 This includes low-level components like compute instances, storage, and networking; and high-level components like DNS entries and SaaS features.[^tf-home]

-I use Terraform[^tf-docs] to manage infrastructure and development environments in my homelab.
+I use Terraform to manage infrastructure and development environments in my homelab.
 I've used a variety of providers, primarily proxmox[^proxmox-tf], docker[^docker-tf], and coder[^coder-tf].

 ## Proxmox

-One of the main tasks I solve with Terraform is managing virtual machines in Proxmox.
+One of the main tasks I solve with Terraform is creation and desctruction of virtual machines in Proxmox.

 Most common arguments are abstracted out to a child module in the [slab](https://github.com/ecshreve/slab) project.
 Default values get set there.
 In the past I've maintained this module in a private Terraform registry, but that was cumbersome to maintain and harder to document and reason about.